 Note: Do not use this option only on parts of the application, as necessary symbols might be removed from the generated output.
+Use the object attribute root to keep symbols that are used from outside the compilation unit, for example interrupt handlers.
+If the symbol does not have the root attribute and is defined in the library, the library definition will be used instead.

-See also --mfc, page 270 and Multi-file compilation units, page 230.
+See also --mfc, page 308 and Multi-file compilation units, page 264.